pabrojast/ckanext-schemingdcat/README.md

       es: 'Valor extraño para un campo extraño'
     ...
 ```

+Directory for icons will be taken from facet\_scheming.icons\_dir, bacause you not provide a

 Url for this option will be _images/icons/strange\_field/level2/strange\_value.[ext]_,
  beeing [ext] any extension in svg, png, jpg or gif (searched in this order).